 I used to think I was a visual learner, and then I discovered podcasts.
-I’m a complete podcast junkie, I listen to them on the way to and from work every day, and they are absolutely my favourite way to learn and stay current.
-I also make some as well.
+I’m a bit of a podcast junkie, and they are my favourite way to learn and stay current.

 The Google Educast

 The Google Educast was a weekly video podcast hosted by a talented group of Google Certified Teachers featuring discussions about Google’s amazing tools and how they can be applied in your classroom.
 It was always a fun conversation with lots of great news, tips and teaching ideas.
 And as you can imagine, when you’re dealing with Google stuff there is always lots to talk about!